Towards Heterogeneous Long-tailed Learning: Benchmarking, Metrics, and Toolbox: HeroLT: Benchmarking Heterogeneous Long-Tailed Learning

-\paragraph{Angle 1: Long-Tailedness in Terms of Data Imbalance and Extreme Number of Categories.} While extensive public datasets and numerous algorithms are available for benchmarking, these datasets or algorithms often exhibit varying extents of long-tailedness or focus on solving specific characteristics of long-tailed problems, making it challenging to select appropriate datasets and baselines for evaluating new long-tailed algorithms.
-Two key properties of long-tail distributed data lie in highly skewed data distribution and an extreme number of categories.
-The former introduces a significant difference in sample sizes between head and tail categories, resulting in a bias towards the head categories\cite{zhang2023deep}, while the latter poses challenges in learning classification boundaries due to the increasing number of categories~\cite{mittal2021decaf, zhang2013review}.
+\paragraph{Angle 1: Long-Tailedness in Terms of Data Imbalance and Extreme Number of Categories.} While extensive public datasets and algorithms are available for benchmarking, these datasets or algorithms often exhibit varying extents of long-tailedness or focus on specific characteristics of long-tailed problems, making it challenging to select appropriate datasets and baselines to evaluate new algorithms.
+Two key properties of long-tailed data lie in highly skewed data distribution and an extreme number of categories.
+The former introduces a significant difference in sample sizes between head and tail categories, resulting in a bias towards the head categories~\cite{zhang2023deep}, while the latter poses challenges in learning classification boundaries due to the increasing number of categories~\cite{mittal2021decaf, zhang2013review}.

 To measure the long-tailedness of a dataset, we introduce three metrics in Table~\ref{tab:metric}.
 Firstly, a commonly used metric is imbalance factor (IF)~\cite{cui2019class}, and a value closer to 1 means a more balanced dataset.
-Secondly, Yang et al.~\cite{yang2022survey} propose using Gini coefficient as a metric to quantify long-tailedness.
+Secondly, Gini coefficient can be used as a metric to quantify long-tailedness~\cite{yang2022survey}.
 It ranges from 0 to 1, where a smaller value indicates a more balanced dataset.
 IF quantifies data imbalance between the most majority and the most minority categories, while Gini coefficient measures overall imbalance, unaffected by extreme samples or absolute data size.
 However, the two metrics pay more attention to data imbalance and may not reflect the number of categories.
-Therefore, we propose using Pareto-LT Ratio to jointly evaluate the two aspects of the data long-tailedness.
-Intuitively, the higher the skewness of the data distribution, the higher Pareto-LT Ratio will be; the more number of categories, the higher the value of Pareto-LT Ratio.
+Therefore, Pareto-LT Ratio is proposed to jointly evaluate the two aspects of the data long-tailedness.
+Intuitively, the higher the skewness of the data distribution, the higher Pareto-LT Ratio may be; the more number of categories, the higher the value of Pareto-LT Ratio.
+In light of three long-tailedness metrics, we gain a better understanding of which datasets and baselines to consider when evaluating a newly proposed algorithm.